- What is a “professional certificate” program and what can it do for me?

 What if I will be traveling or have limited Internet access during part of the term?

 You can log onto the course from any computer with an Internet connection.
 If you will be away from the Internet then try to do the week's work either before you leave or as soon as you get back.
 You can work on the current lesson for an 8-day period without being counted late for anything.
 If you are late with some assignments, a small grading penalty is assessed but that should not affect your overall grade if you keep up with your work throughout the course.

-- A computer (Mac or PC) with a stable Internet connection
+- A computer or tablet (Mac or PC) with a stable Internet connection

 - Basic computer skills: the ability to email, use the Internet, and create/use basic word processing or spreadsheet documents